rjjohnson1204/LAB-Classes-Objects_TicTacToe/README.md

 ## TIC TAC TOE
- This is a simple game of Tic Tac Toe.
+ This is a simple game of Tic Tac Toe where each player takes a turn picking spots on the game board they would like to mark.
+ After one of the players gets three marks in a row, they will be crowned the winner!!
+In the event no one wins, there will be a stalemate...or ...draw.

  ## Here are some sample images of game play and how to play.